 Unfortunately we made the pops, put them in the freezer, and then headed out to have fun, so I can’t tell you exactly how long they take to freeze.
 But the next day when two more kids came to visit, everyone gobbled up the Low-Sugar Strawberry Frozen Yogurt Pops, and wise-beyond-his-years Ethan (who knows a bit about how the blog works) told me I could definitely say they were kid approved!

-This was the first recipe I made trying Swerve Sweetener, a natural low-carb sweetener I discovered thanks to Carolyn from All Day I Dream About Food; if you're looking for low-carb baking, I think Carolyn is a master of that!)
-I thought the Swerve Sweetener had a great flavor in this, but you can also make these with Stevia in the Raw, Splenda, or even sugar if you don't care about the whole low-sugar thing.
-I used low-sugar preserves that contain Splenda, but you can also use "no-sugar added" preserves, sometimes labeled "all fruit."
+This was the first recipe I made trying Swerve Sweetener, a natural low-carb sweetener I discovered thanks to Carolyn from All Day I Dream About Food; but you can also make these with Stevia in the Raw, Monkfruit Sweetener, or even sugar if you don’t care about the whole low-sugar thing.
+I used low-sugar preserves that contain Splenda, but you can also use “no-sugar added” preserves, sometimes labeled “all fruit.”

 More Low-Sugar Frozen Treats:

 Sugar-Free Low-Fat Lemon Greek Yogurt ~ The Perfect Pantry

 Low-Sugar Fat-Free Fresh Peach Frozen Yogurt ~ Kalyn’s Kitchen

 Low-Sugar Cherry, Coconut, and Honey Frozen Yogurt ~ Cookin’ Canuck